-Rare & Unique Vehicles is the brainchild of Dr Pál Négyesi, a Hungarian-born motoring historian, author, lecture and museum professional and Mathias Torsa, a Hungarian-born art director.
+Rare & Unique Vehicles is the brainchild of Dr Pál Négyesi, a Hungarian-born motoring historian, author, lecturer and museum professional, and Mátyás Torsa, a Hungarian-born art director.

 Our team consists of classic vehicle experts, authors and museum professionals from all over the world.

 David Cooper is an automotive historian and an award-winning restorer specializing in rare and valuable pre-WW2 European coach-built cars.